NathanDL01/NathanDL01/README.md

 - I'm an avid fan of statistics and education, and I love working with data to develop meaningful, practical solutions.
 - I value efficiency, clarity, and a streamlined approach — whether I'm coding, analyzing data, or managing projects.
 - Currently, I'm learning more about programming and exploring different languages and tools that can help me grow as a data-driven problem solver.
+- Published a Co-Authored Thesis entitled "The Future of Education: Factors Affecting Students’ Perception of the Usefulness of AI Tools in Education"(https://dx.doi.org/10.47772/IJRISS.2025.9020362)

-##🔧 Technical Skills
+## 🔧 Technical Skills
+### Statistical Tests
+- Descriptive Statistics
+- Univariate Analysis
+- Multivariate Analysis
+### Statistical Tools and Programming Languages
-- Python 🐍
+- Excel
-- C++
+- JAMOVI
-- Excel / SPSS / Jamovi
+- SPSS
+- Python

-- Currently learning more about: AI in Education, Learning with AI, and Finance Systems
+Currently learning more about: Python for Data Analysis, C++, SQL, SAS, and the fields of finance and biomedicine.

 Thanks for visiting my profile — feel free to connect!
 I'm always open to collaborating, learning, and building solutions that make a difference.